shapeintheglass/DanielleRandomizer/modinfo.md

 [size=4]Lite[/size]

 Preserves as much of the Prey experience as possible, but with a small bit of randomization.
+If you're trying out the randomizer for the first time, try starting out with this option and adding a few other customizations that you're comfortable with.

 Settings:
 [list]